leonardomarino/hyperkey/README.md

 HyperKey implements a "Stateless Password Manager" model using the following cryptographic pipeline:

 1. **Entropy Collection:**
+   - Hashes the entire Seed File using SHA-3-512 to ensure uniform entropy distribution.
-   - Reads 16 bytes from the Seed File to use as a Salt.
+   - Extracts the first 16 bytes of the hash to use as a unique Salt (avoiding file header/magic byte collisions).
-   - Hashes the entire Seed File content using SHA-512.
+   - Uses the remaining hash bytes as the secret for the final mixing step.

 2. **Key Derivation (KDF):**
    - Uses Scrypt to derive keys from the Service Name and Passphrase.
    - Scrypt Parameters: N=2¹⁵⁻¹⁷, r=8, p=1.
 This forces the attacker to use massive amounts of RAM for every single guess, making GPU cracking economically unfeasible.

 3. **Mixing:**
-   - Uses HMAC-SHA512 to combine the file hash and derived keys into a single 512-bit Master Secret.
+   - Uses HMAC-SHA-3-512 to combine the file hash and derived keys into a single 512-bit Master Secret.

 4. **Deterministic Generation (DRBG):**
    - Initializes a ChaCha20 stream cipher using the Master Secret.